kelloggm/paper-template/README.md

 ## How to use

 You can use this repository to create a new paper.
 To do so, follow these steps:
-1. use GitHub to create a new copy of this repository (this is a template repository).
+1. use GitHub to create a new, private copy of this repository (this is a template repository).
 Name it after the topic of the paper, with `-paper` appended to end.
 For example, the RLC paper (FSE 2021) is `resource-leak-paper`.
 Call this new name $NAME for the rest of these instructions.